“My mind has touched the stars, wearing a thousand faces…”

-25th c.
-Islamic explorers transfer their minds across space and time to make first contact…and get marooned in alien bodies on alien worlds.
+In “Ansible,” 25th century Islamic explorers transfer their minds across space and time to make first contact…and get marooned in alien bodies on alien worlds.
 Along the way, they encounter the most dangerous predator humanity has ever faced.
+Now a handful of time and space travelers are all that stand between humanity and the long dark.

-Here is the cover art and links to Seasons 1 & 2:
+Here is the cover art and links to the three volumes that are already available:

 Ansible is available in kindle, paperback, and audiobook.